custom-components/pyscript/docs/reference.rst

   its default value of ``True`` is to help avoid this race condition for state triggers.
 Time triggers should generally be safe.

-- The decorators run each trigger function as a new independent task, and don’t wait for it to finish.
+- The decorators run each trigger function as a new independent task, and don't wait for it to finish.
 So a function will be run for every matching event.
 In contrast, if your code runs for a while before calling ``task.wait_until()`` again (e.g., ``task.sleep()`` or any code), or even if there is no other code in the ``while`` loop, some events or state changes of interest will be